 - 1. Fever.
-A child must be fever free for 24 hours before returning to school. - 2.
+A child must be fever free without the aid of fever reducing medication for 24 hours before returning to school. - 2.
 Vomiting within the last 24 hours. - 3.
 Diarrhea within the last 24 hours. - 4.
 Sore throat accompanied by white spots in the back of the throat. - 5.
 Rash. - 6.
-Communicable/contagious disease (chicken pox, strep throat).
-A doctor's note may be required to return to school.
+Communicable/contagious disease (chicken pox, strep throat, suspected or confirmed COVID-19 or influenza). - A doctor's note may be required to return to school.